Why Is Car Insurance So Expensive in Louisiana?

 When an uninsured driver causes an accident, the other driver's carrier often ends up covering the loss through uninsured motorist (UM) coverage.
 That cost gets spread across all insured drivers.
 You're essentially paying for people who don't carry insurance at all.

 This is why UM coverage matters so much in Louisiana.
 It's one of the most important coverages on your auto policy, and it's something we strongly recommend looking into.
+If you're ever in an accident with an uninsured driver, here's what to do after a car accident in Louisiana.

 Weather and Road Conditions